Takahito Niimi: Continued featherweight career

 Niimi faced the Enfusion and ONE Championship veteran Wang Junguang in the quarterfinal bout of the 2022 K-1 Featherweight World Grand Prix, which was held at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 He lost the fight by unanimous decision, with all three judges scoring the bout 30–29 for Junguang.

 Niimi faced Yuta Kunieda at K-1 World GP 2022 in Osaka on December 3, 2022.
 He won the fight by majority decision, with two judges scoring the bout 30–28 and 30–27 in his favor, while the third judge scored it an even 29–29 draw.

-Niimi faced the RISE featherweight champion Keisuke Monguchi at RISE ELDORADO 2023 on March 26, 2023.
+Niimi faced the RISE featherweight champion Keisuke Monguchi at RISE EL DORADO 2023 on March 26, 2023.
+He lost the fight by unanimous decision, with two scorecards of 30–28 and one scorecard of 30–29.

+Niimi faced the undefeated Takumi Terada at Krush 150 on June 16, 2023.
+He won the fight by unanimous decision, after knocking Terada down in the second round, with all three judges scoring the fight 29–27 in his favor.

+Niimi faced Rei Inagaki at Krush 154 on October 21, 2023.
+He lost the fight by unanimous decision, with all three ringside officials having scored the bout 28–27 for Inagaki.
+Although Niimi was able to knock his opponent down in the second round, he was himself knocked down by Inagaki in the following round.

+Niimi faced the former Wu Lin Feng China -60 kg champion Yang Ming at Wu Lin Feng 2023 Year-End Kung Fu Festival on December 30, 2023.
+He lost the fight by unanimous decision.